Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 You will need an SDR and an antenna, **no other special equipment is required for VHF**.

-> NOTE: You also need the appropriate cables and adapters to connect antennas to your SDR, make sure to order these in advance.
+> NOTE: You also need the appropriate cables and adapters to connect antenna to your SDR, make sure to order these in advance.
 An example is a coaxial cable and an F female to SMA male adapter.

 The SDR should be a **reputable brand** if you want optimal performance (E.g. AirSpy, RTLSDR Blog, Nooelec...).
 > In simpler terms; avoid the blue chinesium sdrs.
 They CAN work, but expect worse results.